 Before that date for the Netherlands, it was enough to get your Truck Driver's Diploma and that was it for life.
 In order to get this diploma you had to do three courses: Traffic rules for Big vehicles, Auto-(truck)Technique and Administration (paperwork and HOS).
 But from September 2009 on all truck drivers who live and work as a driver in the European community must go back to school.

-CODE 95 says you have to go back to school in a period of 5 years … to have 35 hours of lessons.
-If you do not follow this 35 hours of "back to school" you may not work as a truckdriver hauling goods until you get your hours of schooling.
+CODE 95 says you have to go back to school in a period of five years … to have 35 hours of lessons.
+If you do not follow this 35 hours of "back to school" you may not work as a truck driver hauling goods until you get your hours of schooling.

-This code number will be placed on your driver's licence, which you now must refresh every 5 years!!! (normal this was 10 years) … and to get your refreshed licence you also must take a medical test.
-So who is going to pay for all this is the big question many drivers have?
+This code number will be placed on your driver's license, which you now must refresh every five years!!! (normally this was 10 years) … and to get your refreshed license you also must take a medical test.
+So who is going to pay for all this, is the big question many drivers have?

 Transport as we all know it … well, our employers complain that they don't earn enough money to pay for all this … over the last decades, maybe since the start of the transportation of goods … it's hard business.
 Or do they just complain because they like to?